daadaada/turingas/README.md

 ```

 ## Citation
-If you find this tool helpful.
-Please cite:
+If you find this tool helpful, please cite:
 ```
 @inproceedings{winograd2020ppopp,
   author    = {Da Yan and